 Antarctica is fast becoming the supreme travel destination for the true adventure traveller.
-It’s the kind of destination that takes your travels up a notch from the regular tourist or every day weekend warrior to the ultimate explorer.
-People that are looking for that badge of honour will want to put the seventh continent at the top of their list and you are going to want to take advantage of all the things to do in Antarctica.
+It’s a once in a lifetime opportunity, so people are seriously going to want to take advantage of all the things to do in Antarctica.

 11 of the Best Things to do in Antarctica

-Read more about our favourite thing to do in Antarctica
+Read more about Kayaking – our favourite thing to do in Antarctica

 2. Polar Plunge